Find out if you are eligible for a Blue Badge

 - Are in receipt of Personal Independence Payment (PIP) under the 'Moving Around' category, have been awarded eight points or more, and your condition is likely to last for at least 12 months

-- Are in receipt of Personal Independence Payment (PIP) under the ‘Planning and Following a Journey’ category, have been awarded 10 points for Descriptor E.
+- Are in receipt of Personal Independence Payment (PIP) under the ‘Planning and Following a Journey’ category, have been awarded 10 points for Descriptor E: Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant.

 Documentary evidence will be required.